QLIC-meets/QLIC-meets.github.io/season3/README.md

-# QuIC-meets | Season 3 (May–August)
+# QLIC-meets | Season 3 (May–August)
 Welcome to the QLIC-meets page.

 ## About

-QuIC-meets is an initiative to facilitate further collaboration and learning within QuIC.
+QLIC-meets is an initiative to facilitate further collaboration and learning within the two quantum information groups in Brussels: QuIC and LIQ.
 This was initially intended to be a two/three month trial which was successful.
 Hence the third season.